So you want to create a CFWheels application? (Part 6)

 <cfset allContacts = model("contact").findAll(include="type",order="name") />

+And reload our list again.
+See the SQL now has an "Order By" clause.
 Lets wrap this entry up by adding delete functionality.
 Go to /Views/list.cfm, and add

 #linkTo(text="Delete", action="delete", key=allContacts.id)#